Nicholas Turturro

 Nicholas Turturro Jr. (born January 29, 1962) is an American actor.
 He is known as one of the frequent collaborators of Spike Lee, and his roles as Detective James Martinez on NYPD Blue and Sergeant Anthony Renzulli on Blue Bloods.
-He was nominated twice for Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for his work on NYPD Blue.
-He is also a Screen Actors Guild Award winner and a Independent Spirit Award nominee.
+He was nominated twice for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for his work on NYPD Blue.
+He is also a Screen Actors Guild Award winner and an Independent Spirit Award nominee.

 Early life

 Turturro was born in Brooklyn, New York.
 His mother, Katherine Florence, was born in the U.S. to Italian parents from Sicily, and was an amateur jazz singer who worked in a Navy yard during World War II.
 His father, Nicholas Turturro Sr., was a carpenter and shoemaker who emigrated from Giovinazzo, Apulia, at the age of six and later fought as a US Navy serviceman on D-Day.
 He is the younger brother of John Turturro and the cousin of Aida Turturro.